-The "Insane World Of Mike Sain" airs every Wednesday at 9:00 AM Eastern Time on WPON-AM 1460 Detroit both on the air and on the Internet.
+The "Insane World Of Mike Sain" airs every Wednesday at 9:00 AM Eastern Time on WPON-AM 1460 Detroit.
 Today, Mike played the full version of Arlo Guthrie's "Alice's Restaurant" (a.k.a.
 "Alice's Restaurant Massacree") which has become a Thanksgiving Day tradition at the Insane World of Mike Sain.
 This farcical and mostly-spoken epic was served with a "meal" of Thanksgiving Day food songs which included turkey, mashed potatoes, gravy, vegetables, salad, corn bread, and cherry pie.

 - Let's Turkey Trot - Little Eva - 1963